 Professor Berman then went on to create The Institute for Integrative Health (as the Nova Institute was then known) in 2007, broadening this work to look at all the factors that create health or drive illness and the eventual need for medical care.
 Since then, Professor Berman and his team of thought leaders have inspired innovative, evidence-based research, strategic partnerships, scientific publications, and action in academic medical centers and communities that have led to significant advances in health and healing.

-In 2021, after 13 years of success as the Institute for Integrative Health, as we were formerly known, we realized it was time for a change.
-Our organization is an important juncture in our decades-long quest to transform the predominant approach to health and healthcare.
-We are building on our focus on “person health” and the context of peoples’ lives and communities (places) as well as the health of the planet we all share, and the interwoven connections among all three, and wanted to reflect that in a new name: The Nova Institute for Health—of People, Places, and Planet.
+In 2021, after 14 years of success as the Institute for Integrative Health, as we were formerly known, we realized it was time for a change.
+Our organization is an important juncture in our decades-long quest to transform the predominant approach to health and healthcare, and we wanted to reflect that in a new name

 Nova is a metaphor for our organization’s role as a catalyst for new ideas and to spark fresh, creative thinking.
 Novas, which are often cyclical and not merely one-time events, have long been a source of inspiration, meaning, and connection to the great mysteries of the universe.
 Most essential elements and building blocks of life emerged from a supernova.